 In order to safely welcome you, the number of visitors at any one time is limited.
 To keep track, admission tickets must be reserved in advance.
 Reserve online, or by calling 718.549.3200, and bring your printed ticket(s) or have them available on your mobile device.

-Please plan on wearing a face covering when entering and exiting the garden and when you use a restroom.
-You may remove your face coverings when you are on the grounds and social distancing is possible.
+Please plan on wearing a face covering when entering and exiting the garden, inside any of our buildings and when you use a restroom.
+You may remove your face coverings when you are outside on the grounds and social distancing is possible.

 Our shuttle service is currently suspended to meet social distancing guidelines.
 There will be no shuttles to and from Metro North, #1 Subway or offsite parking lots.
 Parking at the Riverdale Country School is not available at this time.

 There is no onsite parking as our visitor lot is currently under renovation due to delays caused by the pandemic.
 The Riverdale Park lot is available on a first come, first served basis.

 Wave Hill courtesy carts and wheelchairs are currently unavailable.